 For V2X and public safety use-cases, at least in-coverage and out-of-coverage scenarios are considered.

 For IioT and commercial use-cases, at least in-coverage scenarios are considered.

 FFS: partial-coverage scenarios (pending decision for FL2 Proposal 2-1)

-Note: the above is subject to any potential (de-)prioritization of any use-cases (cf. FL2 Proposal 3-1).